nautobot/nornir-nautobot/docs/task/task.md

 )
 ```

 The dispatcher expects the two primary objects, the `obj` and `logger` objects.
 The `obj` object should be a Device model instance.
 The logger should be `NornirLogger` instance which is imported from `nornir_nautobot.utils.logger`.
-This logging object optionally takes in a Nautobot job_result object.
+This logging object optionally takes in a Nautobot Job object named nautobot_job.
 This is for use within the Nautobot platform Jobs.

 Each task will raise a `NornirNautobotException` for known issues.
 Using a custom processor, the user can predict when it was an well known error.